Dr Tina Chowdhury

 BSc, MSc, PhD, PGCAP, SFHEA

-Our stimulating and vibrant team devoted to cross-disciplinary research (http://www.youtube.com/watch?v=2z6ISAFjnE4) provides an exciting environment focused on translational research particularly in the inflammatory joint disease domain.
-The aim of our research group is to identify, characterise and clinically implement novel therapeutics that slow down inflammation and repair damage to soft tissues with the vision of restoring normal function.
+Our stimulating and vibrant team devoted to cross-disciplinary research provides an exciting environment focused on translational research particularly in inflammatory disease.
+We are devloping novel therapeutics to slow down inflammation and repair damage to soft tissues with the vision of restoring normal function.
 We use multi-disciplinary tools involving engineering, materials and biology with a variety of human tissue models to investigate biomechanics and the pro-inflammatory mileau.
-Tissues include fetal membranes, stem cells, cartilage and the intervertebral disc.
+Tissues include fetal membranes, cartilage and the intervertebral disc.
 Our research efforts are focused on translational investigation with the aim of delivering novel therapeutics that restore normal function and a healthy ageing phenotype into the clinical arena.